🔑 Key Takeaways

 Skin and Anti-Aging

 This is where sermorelin genuinely shines for women — and the results are often more visually striking than what men report.
 GH and IGF-1 directly stimulate collagen synthesis.
-More collagen means better skin elasticity, reduced fine lines, improved skin thickness, and a general quality shift that's hard to fake with topicals alone.
+More collagen means better skin elasticity, reduced fine lines, improved skin thickness, and a quality shift that's hard to replicate with topicals alone.

 Fat Redistribution

 Sermorelin addresses the GH component directly.
-By increasing GH and IGF-1, it promotes lipolysis in visceral fat depots — the metabolically active fat around the organs that drives insulin resistance and cardiovascular risk.
-Women using sermorelin consistently for 3–6 months often report significant improvements in waist circumference even when their weight changes minimally.
+By increasing GH and IGF-1, it promotes lipolysis in visceral fat depots — the metabolically active fat around organs that drives insulin resistance and cardiovascular risk.
+Women using sermorelin consistently for 3–6 months often report significant improvements in waist circumference even when total weight changes minimally.

-Sermorelin and Estrogen
+Sermorelin and Estrogen Interactions

 Typical Female Dosing

-Sermorelin and Sleep: The Most Consistent Benefit
+Sleep Improvement: The Most Consistent Benefit

 The vast majority of daily GH secretion happens during slow-wave (deep) sleep.
-The GH pulse that occurs in the first few hours after falling asleep is your single largest daily GH release.
+The GH pulse in the first few hours after falling asleep is your single largest daily GH release.
 Sermorelin amplifies that pulse by priming the pituitary with GHRH signaling right before the release window opens.

 Men vs Women: Side-by-Side Comparison

-| Men | Women | |
+| Factor | Men | Women |

 |---|---|---|